Bichir

 Bichirs /ˈbɪʃɪərz/ and the reedfish comprise Polypteridae /pQlᵻp'tErᵻdiː/, a family of archaic ray-finned fishes and the only family in the order Polypteriformes /p@'lIpt@rᵻfɔrmiːz/.

 All the species occur in freshwater habitats in tropical Africa and the Nile River system, mainly swampy, shallow floodplains and estuaries.

 Cladistia, polypterids and their fossil relatives, are considered the sister group to all other extant ray-finned fishes (Actinopteri).
 They likely diverged from Actinopteri at least 330 million years ago.
-A closely related group, the Scanilepiformes, are known from the Triassic, and are likely ancestral to polypterids.
+A closely related group, the Scanilepiformes, are known from the later Permian to the Triassic, and are likely ancestral to polypterids.
 The oldest polypterids are around 100 million years old, from the early Late Cretaceous of South America and Africa.

 Anatomy

 Polypterids are elongated fish with a unique series of dorsal finlets which vary in number from seven to 18, instead of a single dorsal fin.
 Each of the dorsal finlets has bifid (double-edged) tips, and are the only fins with spines; the rest of the fins are composed of soft rays.
 The body is covered in thick, bonelike, and rhombic (ganoid) scales.
 Their jaw structure more closely resembles that of the tetrapods than that of the teleost fishes.
 Bichirs have a number of other primitive characteristics, including fleshy pectoral fins superficially similar to those of lobe-finned fishes.
-They also have a pair of slit-like spiracles on the top of their heads that are used to breathe air, two gular plates, and paired ventral lungs (the left lung shorter than the right).
+They also have a pair of slit-like spiracles on the top of their heads that are used to breathe air, two gular plates, and paired ventral lungs.
+Both lungs are unchambered sacs.
+The larger right lung reaches the whole length of the body cavity, while the smaller left lung extends to the stomach.
+A slit-like opening called the glottis located on the ventral side of the oesophagus leads to the right lung, and a separate opening on the right lung leads to the left lung.
 Four pairs of gill arches are present.

 Polypterids have a maximum body length ranging from 25 cm to over 100 cm depending on specific species and morphology.